RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-context-exchange-rate.md

 The first step for payment initation is to pick one `values.currency` and its related exchange rate extension.
 There should be a payment network for this currency bound to the request, to get required details.

-For the selected currency, the payment processor should look at the exchange rate given by `values.oracle`.
+For the selected currency, the payment processor should look at the exchange rate given by the `values.oracle`.
 Once the exchange rate is fetched, the payment processor has a maximum `values.timeframe`to execute the payment, in seconds.
 The timeframe will be computed based on the payment transaction datetime, so the payment processor should anticipate network delays by adding a time margin.